trakt-tools/universal-trakt-scrobbler/README.md

 - The extension does not work well with Firefox containers, so if you use them, make sure that you are logged in to your Trakt / Netflix accounts in the no-container.
 - When you stop watching something on Netflix, try not to immediately close the tab / window.
 Using the "Back to Browse" button or pausing first is preferable, because then the extension is able to detect that you have stopped watching.
 If you simply close the tab / window, the extension will keep scrobbling the item.
+- Make sure you are logged into Streaming Services before trying to sync history content.

 ### Other Problems